Skip to main content

 4. Validate the returned JSON against the schema.
 The response data.extract field carries the typed object.
 Re-validate client-side with ajv or pydantic so downstream code can fail loudly on the rare extraction miss.

-5. Iterate over many URLs without a batch endpoint.
-There is no /v1/batch/extract — iterate /v1/scrape concurrently from your worker, or run a /v1/crawl and apply the schema inside the result loop.
+5. Extract from many URLs in one call. /v1/extract accepts a urls array (up to 50 URLs per request) and returns a results array; for larger jobs, iterate /v1/scrape concurrently from your worker, or run a /v1/crawl and apply the schema inside the result loop.

 # extract_product.py — run with: python3 extract_product.py